kennycason/hebbian_image_encoder/README.md

-# Hebbian Deep Encoding for Image Clustering
+# Deep Hebbian Image Encoder

 This project is exploring new Hebbian methods to train stackable image encoders.
 Afterward, the learned image embeddings are visualized using UMAP + K-Means Clustering.